Allow me to be your trusted guide and photographer for your San Francisco City Hall wedding - one who will help you plan

-Picking up the marriage license is very simple.
-You can pick one up from any city or county in California.
+Picking up the marriage license is simple and is available from any county in California.
 You will need to make an appointment online to obtain the marriage license.
 The license must have been issued within 90 days of the wedding date.
 It can be picked up on the wedding day but I would not recommend this.

 14. WHAT DO WE NEED TO BRING WITH US FOR OUR SAN FRANCISCO CITY HALL WEDDING?

 You need to bring your marriage license (unless of course, you are picking it up on your wedding day) and your government-issued ID.
 Make sure your entire name including any middle names, are spelled out in full.
-Some states, such as NJ, often mark the middle name with the initial.
+Some states mark the middle name with the initial.
 If that's the case, bring a passport or birth certificate too.
 If the language is not English, you will need to bring a certified translation.
 You may also choose to exchange wedding rings but they are not necessary.

 15. WHAT SHOULD WE NOT BRING?

 I would avoid bringing too much stuff in general.
 As it’s a public place, you will have to keep anything you bring in your hand at all times, or hand it off to a family member.
-It can be a little stressful to keep an eye on your belongings constantly.
 Also, your photographer may well end up carting around your personal effects (to avoid them being in the pictures)!
 Looking for more day-of tips?
 Check out this article.

 16. WHAT SHOULD WE WEAR FOR OUR SAN FRANCISCO CITY HALL WEDDING?